 Colorado Voters Could End TABOR Refunds

-The state’s Taxpayer’s Bill of Rights (TABOR) that requires the state and local governments to refund excess revenues to residents.
+The state’s Taxpayer’s Bill of Rights (TABOR) requires the state and local governments to refund excess revenues to residents.

 TABOR, added to the state constitution in 1992, requires voter approval of tax increases, limits increases in government spending to inflation plus population growth, and forces officials to refund excess revenues to the taxpayers.

-Colorado is the only state with such a limit on increases in spending.
+Colorado is the only state with such a strong limit on increases in spending.
 Over the decades, officials have returned more than $3 billion to business and individual taxpayers.

 Gov. Jared Polis (D) signed into law H.B.
 1257, which puts the proposition on the fall ballot, and H.B.
 1258, which would allocate the additional revenue to education and transportation programs if voters approve the referendum, on June 3.
 H.B.
-1257 received the needed two-thirds majority approval in both houses of the Colorado General Assembly, including all the votes cast by Democrats plus one from a Republican state Senator.
+1257 received the needed majority approval in both houses of the Colorado General Assembly, including all the votes cast by Democrats plus one from a Republican state Senator.

 Funds Could Be Diverted